NateEag/how-i-code/content/caring-for-users.rst

 ..
 TODO Link 'learning exercise for the programmer' to essay on POCs and prototypes.

-Note, however, that 'users' are sometimes hard to detect - many programs are written as a learning exercise for the programmer.
+Note, however, that 'users' may be hard to detect.
+Many programs are written as a learning exercise for the programmer.
 In those cases, the author is a user, though it may be never be used after writing it.

 Having users is necessary but not sufficient to label a program successful.
 A program is only good if it makes the users' lives better.